 Lifetime Radon Solutions uses the industry-leading Sun Nuclear continuous radon monitor.
 This radon testing device is verified by the EPA for accuracy and approved for radon testing in real estate transactions.
 It is widely considered to provide a more accurate picture of radon levels than the charcoal canister test kits you may have heard about.
 Additionally, we have our Sun Nuclear monitors calibrated on an annual basis to ensure their accuracy.

 Radon Testing is Fast and Easy

 When you schedule a test from Lifetime Radon Solutions, one of our radon testing and mitigation technicians comes to your home and identifies the lowest living area in your house.
 For most homes in Wisconsin, this is the basement.
-Radon enters your home through cracks and openings in your basement floor, pulled in by the negative air pressure effect of your home.
+Radon enters your home through cracks and openings in your basement floor or crawl spaces, pulled in by the negative air pressure effect of your home.